Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ## Testing

-In order for the tests to run correctly a few files ned to be added.
-The ywere not included in the repository as they were each over 100 MB in size.
+In order for the tests to run correctly a few files need to be added.
+They were not included in the repository as they were each over 100 MB in size.
 The file `<repo location>/vantiq-extension-sources/objectRecognitionSource/src/test/resources/sampleVideo.mov` must exist, or else testVideoBasicRead will fail.
 The file `<repo location>/vantiq-extension-sources/objectRecognitionSource/src/test/resources/models/yolo.pb` must be a valid yolo protobuffer file, or else all TestYoloProcessor will not run.
 You may also need to replace `<repo location>/vantiq-extension-sources/objectRecognitionSource/src/test/resources/models/coco.names` with the label file used with your `yolo.pb` file.

 ## Licensing
+The source code uses the [MIT License](https://opensource.org/licenses/MIT).
 This program uses several licensed libraries.
-TensorFlow, okhttp3, Apache commons, and jackson-databind are licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT).
+TensorFlow, okhttp3, Apache commons, log4j, and jackson-databind are licensed under [Apache Version 2.0 License](http://www.apache.org/licenses/LICENSE-2.0). slf4j is licensed under [terms](https://www.slf4j.org/license.html) identical to the [MIT License](https://opensource.org/licenses/MIT).
 OpenCV and the [openpnp](https://github.com/openpnp/opencv) distribution of OpenCV used by this library is licensed under the [BSD 3-clause license](https://opencv.org/license.html).
 The TensorFlow implementation of YOLO found in the edu.ml.* packages uses the [WTFPL](https://github.com/szaza/tensorflow-example-java/blob/master/LICENSE) public license.
 A few changes were made to [the original library](https://github.com/szaza/tensorflow-example-java), mostly removing unneeded files and functions, and changing the program to perform better when sending images consecutively.
-All changes are documented, and most if not all are in ObjectDetector and IOUtil. logback is licensed under either the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html) or [Lesser GPL v2.1](www.gnu.org/licenses/old-licenses/lgpl-2.1.html), at the licensee's discretion.
+All changes are documented, and most if not all are in ObjectDetector and IOUtil.
-This library will be licensed under the the Apache Version 2.0 License.
-HOWEVER, due to the inclusion of logback this library is covered by the licensee's choice of the more restrictive LGPL or EPL licenses.
-It is this author's (uninformed, unofficial, non-expert) belief that if you replace logback with a less restrictive slf4j implementation then this library will instead be covered by Apache v2.0 and any terms included in the new slf4j implementation.
-It is advised that you seek professional legal counsel before following the above advice.